Gitee

-Gitee (码云 (碼雲, Mǎyún)) is an online forge that allows software version control using Git and is intended primarily for the hosting of open source software.
+Gitee (码云 (碼雲, Mǎyún)) is a proprietary online forge that allows software version control using Git and is intended primarily for the hosting of open source software.
+It is a fork of Gitea and uses a compatible API.
 It was launched by Shenzhen-based OSChina in 2013.
 Gitee claims to have more than 10 million repositories and 5 million users.